fugazi-io/webclient/docs/components/commands.md

 ----

 ## Local Commands
-Local commands are javascript functions which are executed in the browser.
+Local commands are javascript functions which are executed in the browser, and can be loaded only as part of javascript descriptors.

 ### Local Handler
 The local command handler is a function that is invoked when the user inputs a line matching the command's